Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

-Finally, we briefly comment on the mechanism of tBLG growth.
+Finally, we briefly comment on the growth mechanism of graphene on SiC in a borazine atmosphere leading to the unconventional orientation $R0^\circ$.
 Because of the high temperature, \hBNnul does not stabilize \textit{in spite of} the presence of borazine.
-Yet, \textit{due to} the presence of the surfactant borazine molecule, the graphene layer which grows at this temperature is forced to adopt a lattice orientation close to $R0^\circ$.
-This is a self-limiting process, because the graphene layer underneath \textit{is not} any more exposed to borazine and therefore grows in the orientation defined by the SiC substrate to which it \textit{is} exposed.
-We believe that this new preparation method, in which a surfactant enables the growth of a graphene layer in an unusual orientation, will foster new approaches to produce large-scale tBLG, thereby bringing its intriguing properties closer to applications.
+Yet, \textit{due to} the presence of the surfactant borazine molecule, the graphene layer that grows at this temperature is forced to adopt a lattice orientation of $R0^\circ$.
+The growth of this layer is a self-limiting process because the \ZL layer underneath \textit{is not} any more exposed to borazine and therefore grows in the orientation defined by the SiC substrate to which it \textit{is} exposed.
+We believe that this new preparation method, in which a surfactant enables the epitaxial growth of a graphene layer in an unconventional orientation, will foster new approaches to produce large-scale tBLG, thereby bringing its intriguing properties closer to applications.